mahuntington/panpsychism/unit_01/w03d02/homework/README.md

 # Homework

-# Lets build a browser calculator!
+# Lets build a calculator!
 ![loop](http://www.mememaker.net/static/images/memes/3861758.jpg)

 Over the next two nights, you will be building a simple interactive website: a Calculator!